gleisonsdm/Kuifje-Documentation/Chapter 03/Aritimetic.md

 ## Pow operator

-Pow is used to estipulate the number of times a value should be multiplied by itself.
+Pow is used to stipulate the number of times a value should be multiplied by itself.

 #